samuelim01/tp/docs/UserGuide.md

 ```

 Acceptable values for INDEX
-- A positive integer
+- A positive integer.

 Examples:
-- `vendor list` followed by `vendor delete 2` deletes the 2nd vendor on the vendor list
+- `vendor list` followed by `vendor delete 2` deletes the 2nd vendor on the vendor list.
-- `vendor filter n/Anne` followed by `vendor delete 1` deletes the 1st vendor in the results of the `filter` command
+- `vendor filter n/Anne` followed by `vendor delete 1` deletes the 1st vendor in the results of the `filter` command.

 Expected behaviour upon success:
-- Deletes the vendor at the specified `INDEX`
+- Deletes the vendor at the specified `INDEX`.
-  - If the previous command was `vendor filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered vendor list
+  - If the previous command was `vendor filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered vendor list.
-  - Otherwise, the `INDEX` refers to the index number on the unfiltered vendor list
+  - Otherwise, the `INDEX` refers to the index number on the unfiltered vendor list.
-- Displays a message telling user which vendor has been deleted
+- Displays a message telling user which vendor has been deleted.

 Expected behaviour upon failure:
-- Number out of index range, not a number, or no number: Displays error message "Please input a positive integer as the index."
+- Number out of index range, not a number, or no number: Displays error message "Please input a positive integer as the index".
-- Number does not correspond to any vendor: Displays error message "The number you have provided does not correspond to any vendor."
+- Number does not correspond to any vendor: Displays error message "The number you have provided does not correspond to any vendor".
-- No input number: Displays error message "Please input an index"
+- No input number: Displays error message "Please input an index".

 <span style="font-size: 0.4em;">[Back to Top](#wedlog-user-guide)</span>
 --------------------------------------------------------------------------------------------------------------------